PelnaE/My-iShop/README.md

 ## Is It used for actual i-shop?

 No, and I don't use it, because I need time to find out all bugs.
+I don't recomment to use it for you as well.
+At least, at the moment.

 ## ...and author?